infinite-pursuits/LMM_vs_LD/README.md

 We observe that error between the ground truth and calculated heritabilities is lower for high or very low values of heritabilities.

-For each ground truth heritability we have multiple simul
 ### TO DO

 Firstly, we are left with the other half of the project, that is calculating heritability using LD-Score Regression.
 We plan to run the full experiments on a single chromosome (restricted to maf > .05).
 We will vary heritability and effect size in a variety of ways and report the accuracy of the estimation methods (perhaps visually as a function of the norm of the effect size vector and true underlying heritability used in the phenotype simulations).